JeremySznajer/AMLS-assignment/README.md

 Sartaj Bhuvaji, Ankita Kadam, Prajakta Bhumkar, Sameer Dedge, and Swati Kanchan, “Brain Tumor Classification (MRI).”
 Kaggle, 2020, doi: 10.34740/KAGGLE/DSV/1183165

-contained 3000 images of brain MRIs which were used for training and 200 which the algorithm did not learn from which were used for testing.
+Contained 3000 images of brain MRIs which were used for training and 200 which the algorithm did not learn from which were used for testing.
 3 Algorithms were produced 2 which used binary regression to determine if the patient had a tumor or not and one classification algorithm which not only detected the presence of a tumor but also which of three types it could be.
 One of the regression algorithms was done via SVM and one using Deep Learning.
 The multiclass algorithm used Deep Learning.
+Due to the size of the file it could not be uploaded to this repo.
+If attempting to replicate this, find the dataset download it and change the necessary parts so the addresses are correct.

 All algorithms were tested and had hyper-parameters tailored.